Arrests made in Gilbert, San Tan Valley assault cases

 Pinal County Sheriff Mark Lamb told KTAR News 92.3 FM’s The Mike Broomhead Show investigators used video and other evidence to identify Pennington in a Nov.
 18 attack on a 16-year-old boy.

-Video shows multiple people assaulting the victim in a desert area near Wagon Wheel Road and Sun Dance Drive.
+Video shows multiple people assaulting the victim in a desert area near Wagon Wheel Road and Sun Dance Drive at about 9:45 p.m. that evening, according to the probable cause statement.

 On 11/18/23, PCSO was called in reference to an altercation in the desert area off of N. Wagon Wheel Rd. and W. Sun Dance Dr. in San Tan Valley.
 A 16yo male victim sustained minor injuries and declined medical treatment.
 He was not able to immediately identify his attackers. pic.twitter.com/gqZkHUl98E